 4. Investing in energy efficient equipment, e.g. computers

 While these are all good elements of a business to address in a bid to be more sustainable, there is one thing that has the potential to make a huge difference, yet is all too often overlooked.

-It may not be the easiest change to make in your business – and it’s certainly not the most glamourous – but it can make a much bigger difference to greening your business, and sustainability overall when compared to something more simple, like switching out your lightbulbs for more energy efficient alternatives.
+It may not be the easiest change to make in your business.
+In addition, it’s certainly not the most glamorous work.
+However, it makes a much bigger difference to greening your business.
+As well as your sustainability overall.
+Even when compared to something more simple, like switching out your light bulbs.
+You know for more energy efficient like LED alternatives.

-An amazing 30% of landfill waste comprises packaging – meaning that almost one third of waste can be tackled by reviewing how your business deals with and uses packaging.
+An amazing 30% of landfill waste comprises packaging.
+Meaning that almost one third of waste can be tackled by packages.
+All reviewing how your business deals with and uses packaging.

 A ‘need-only’ basis

 When it comes to packaging, try to steer your business in the direction of only using what you actually, definitively need.
 If you package your own products, try to eliminate packaging that exists for the sake of marketing or decorative purposes.
 For example, a green grocer could display all of its fruit and veg loose in large containers, rather than individually packaging a bag of potatoes or half a dozen apples.

 If you do need to use certain types of packaging in your business’s line of work, then make the effort to only source recyclable, compostable and biodegradable materials.
 This is a very small change that can make a serious impact – especially when it comes to landfill waste.
 Alternatively, try to source ‘lightweight’ packaging materials.
 For example, lighter paper or cardboard uses less natural resource than the standard alternatives.